FDIC's 2024 IG Report: DEI Mandate vs. Its Own Culture

 What the IG Found

-- Sexual harassment was prevalent and persistent, with incidents including inappropriate touching, graphic language, and quid pro quo behavior from supervisors
+- Sexual harassment was prevalent and persistent, with incidents including inappropriate touching, graphic language, and quid pro quo behavior from supervisors.

-- Employees who complained faced retaliation including negative performance reviews, reassignments, and ostracism
+- Employees who complained faced retaliation, including negative performance reviews, reassignments, and ostracism.

-- The FDIC’s internal reporting and investigation processes were inadequate — complaints were handled inconsistently and often not investigated
+- The FDIC's internal reporting and investigation processes were inadequate.
+Complaints were handled inconsistently and often not investigated.

-- Some supervisors who were subjects of harassment complaints received promotions
+- Some supervisors who were subjects of harassment complaints received promotions during the same period.

-- Employees at field offices were particularly isolated and vulnerable, with inadequate oversight from headquarters
+- Employees at field offices were particularly isolated and vulnerable, with inadequate oversight from headquarters.

 The Gruenberg Response